 Gaia has procedural spawners for painting your terrain textures and adding trees and grass, as well as other details like rocks or even Points of interest (farms, villages, etc.) You can place villages, trees and grasses with a single click.
 The best part is the program actually takes care, it doesn’t spawn trees in middle of the house or grass in water.
-The terrain made with the procedural way is actually good and usable.
+The terrain made in the procedural way is actually good and usable.
 But this is pretty broad stroke stuff.
 If you want more control over the placement of things then that’s where Gena comes in.
 It’s a great tool but I’m not sure I’d place it at the top of my list, unless you have a big budget.
 GameObject placement is something you can do by hand given enough time.

-Other assets i often recommend with Gaia
+Other assets often recommend with Gaia

 I would totally spend my money on is VegetationStudio.
 You can’t really do performant terrains on Unity without it.
 Buy it, you can thank me later.
 You’ll also probably want to budget for a terrain shader.
 Unity’s basic terrain texture rendering is a bit flat.
 CTS is the obvious choice with Gaia, but MicroSplat is a valid alternative that provides a free entry point (you pay for additional add-one like Tessalaton and Anti-Tiling).
-If you don’t want to spend more then you can go for Gaia pro.
+If you don’t want to spend more, then you can go for Gaia pro.

 Simple tutorial of Gaia 2